Skip Navigation

 • Submit a case report to AAP and,

-- Create the poster with the Carolinas Rehabilitation template
+- Create the poster using the Carolinas Medicine Center/Carolinas Rehabilitation template

-- Attend the conference where the abstract was submitted
+- Attend the AAP conference to present the poster

 3. Carolinas Rehabilitation will cover the cost of the poster printing, but the cost of conference attendance will be the responsibility of the applicant.